-You probably hear about the cuticle more than anything else.
-The cuticle is the protective outer layer of the hair shaft and it’s composed of dead cells, overlapping each other in layers.
-Its function is to protect the inside of the hair shaft, but it also plays a large role in how healthy your hair is.
+You probably hear about the hair cuticle more than anything else.
+The cuticle is the protective outer layer of the hair shaft, and it’s composed of dead cells, overlapping each other in layers.
+Its function is to protect the inside of the hair shaft, but it also plays a significant role in how healthy your hair is.
 For example, when the scales lay flat, your hair will appear to be smoother and more healthy, and vice versa.
 When they are raised, your hair will be rough and coarse.

 The cortex is the money spot when talking about hair color.
 It is found between the cuticle and medulla and holds all of the natural (and unnatural) pigment, which gives hair its color.
 The natural pigment in the cortex is called “melanin,” which is also what gives skin its color.
 It is also important to note that the melanin is denser near the cuticle than it is towards the middle of the hair shaft.

-That’s Great… But How Does Hair Dye Work?
+How Hair Dye Works:

 Types of Hair Dye:

 Now is an excellent time to let you know that there are a few different types of hair dye, and they all work differently.
 To understand how hair dye works, we need first to distinguish what type of hair dye we are talking about.